saylordotorg/course_bio302/Unit04.md

+---
+layout: default
+title: "BIO302: Human Anatomy"
+course_description: "An examination of the structure of the human body at the cellular, tissue, organ, and organ system levels.
+Topics include: the integumentary, skeletal, muscular, nervous, cardiovascular, lymphatic, respiratory, digestive, urinary, endocrine, and reproductive systems."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Muscular System** <span id="4"></span>
 **Muscles hold the skeletal framework together, enable us to move, and allow us to react to our environment.
 In this unit, we will learn about